Master electrician: Training, origin, and professional affiliations

 Master electricians go through extensive on-site and classroom training, with work in more formal settings such as schools or colleges.
 The designation "master" is only given to electricians who can display extensive job knowledge and are tested to have an extensive understanding of the electrical safety code.

-There are no formal certifications of the "theatrical title, master electrician", as there are in some of the more mainstream trades, but in March 2003 ESTA, which merged with PLASA in 2010, developed a certification process.
+There are no formal certifications of the "theatrical title, master electrician", as there are in some of the more mainstream trades, but in March 2003 ESTA developed a certification process.
 Those who pass this rigorous test will become ETCP Certified Entertainment Electricians - and will be recognized as the industry's best.
 The stagehands union, IATSE, come close in that they offer apprentice and journeyman levels of certification.
 In the future, IATSE, or some of the larger local affiliations may form a more formal method of certification, which may include the title of master electrician.
 In the meantime, almost every production, from high school shows to Broadway uses the term to describe their primary electrician, regardless of their skill level or experience.